 Special Education: General Curriculum, M.Ed.

 The Masters of Education (M.Ed.) program in Special Education: General Curriculum is designed to provide the opportunity for students licensed in special education or another area of education to gain advanced skills in serving students with disabilities.
-Students with a license in education but not special education will need to successfully complete two prerequisite courses (6 credit hours) before beginning the M.Ed. program.
+Students with a license in education but not special education will need to successfully complete two prerequisite courses (6 credits) before beginning the M.Ed. program.
 Throughout the course work, students have numerous opportunities to use cases and problem-based learning that include appropriate implementation of inclusive practices.
 The M.Ed. program leads to eligibility for advanced licensure in Special Education: General Curriculum.
 At least 27 credit hours in the program of study must be in 600-level courses.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

 In addition to the application materials required by The Graduate School, applicants must submit a resume and personal statement of goals, past experience, and unique skills.
 Applicants must submit all application materials required by The Graduate School by the appropriate deadline.
 Students are admitted in Fall, Spring, and Summer semesters.

 Prerequisites for Students Without Initial Licensure in Special Education

 |SES 643||Special Education Trends/Issues||3|

 |SES 647||Collaboration and Leadership||3|